 Happy International Day for the Elimination of Racial Discrimination

 Happy International Color Day ☺ ☺ ☺

-But how we can achieve the best if we are not happy……
+How we can achieve our best if we are not happy……

 How often do we celebrate happiness?